kranzky/sooth/README.md

 Getting Started
 ---------------

-Apart from the examples on this page, look at the [API docs](http://rubydoc.info/github/jasonhutchens/sooth/master/frames) to get up to speed.
+Apart from the specs, look at the [API docs](http://rubydoc.info/github/jasonhutchens/sooth/master/frames) to get up to speed.

 Contributing to Sooth
 ---------------------